 Climatological daily rainfall and total precipitation for the Canadian stations were compared with the output from the ERA-40 grid cell that encompasses that station's location.
-Fig. 2(a) provides a scatter plot of the mean climatological daily rainfall for our defined winter season of October-March.
-Comparing sparse point measurements to a 2.5 x 2.5 degree grid-cell average is a demanding comparison, so it is reassuring to see an approximately linear relationship between climatological amounts of rain for the two data sets, especially at the middle latitudes.
+Figure 2a provides a scatterplot of the mean climatological daily rainfall for our defined winter season of October-March.
+Comparing sparse point measurements to a $2.5^{\circ} \times 2.5^{\circ}$ grid-cell average is a demanding comparison, so it is reassuring to see an approximately linear relationship between climatological amounts of rain for the two datasets, especially at the middle latitudes.
 Of note at the higher latitudes in the Canadian interior are both the miniscule amounts of rain recorded at the stations and the apparent overestimation by the ERA-40.
 The reason for this discrepancy can be understood by repeating the analysis for the total precipitation field rather than just for rain (Fig. 2b).
-The scatter plot of the total precipitation fields is much more linear than for the rain fields at more northerly latitudes.
-Therefore, each data set is producing a comparable amount of mean precipitation, but recording it in different forms.
-The ERA 40 often produces more rain than is reported at these stations.
-This could either indicate a slight bias towards comparative raininess in the ERA-40, or a potential issue with the reporting and post-processing of the station data into precipitation categories performed by Environment Canada.
+The scatterplot of the total precipitation fields is much more linear than for the rain fields at more northerly latitudes.
+Therefore, each dataset is producing a comparable amount of mean precipitation, but recording it in different forms.
+The ERA-40 often produces more rain than is reported at these stations.
+This could either indicate a slight bias toward comparative raininess in the ERA-40, or a potential issue with the reporting and postprocessing of the station data into precipitation categories performed by Environment Canada.

-An examination of histograms of rain magnitude in the two data sets (not shown) further shows that the ERA-40 has a tendency to generate drizzle.
-The ERA-40 was found to generate more frequent, smaller rain events less than 2 mm per day, and seldom generated rain events as large as the largest events recorded in the station data.
+An examination of histograms of rain magnitude in the two datasets (not shown) further shows that the ERA-40 has a tendency to generate drizzle.
+The ERA-40 was found to generate more frequent, smaller rain events of less than 2 mm day-1, and seldom generated rain events as large as the largest events recorded in the station data.
 This suggests caution in using the ERA-40 to look at very small events in the climatological record.